New plans

 Looking Out! came out of community consultations around our exciting plans to make the Old Fire Station more sustainable and accessible (see bottom of page for architects designs)

-COMMUNITY TEXTILE SESSIONS STARTING WEDS 12th FEB 2025
+COMMUNITY TEXTILE SESSIONS FEB/MAR 2025

 Old Fire Station Nursery and Latch Key protest float circa 1983 Image courtesy of Rio Tape Slide Archive